-In 1925, a German locksmith and union railway worker named Otto Feick, invented and built the very first Rhönrad.
-Also known as the German Wheel, the Rhönrad was so named because Otto and his family lived in the Rhön region of Germany.
-Shortly thereafter, Otto and his students travelled all over Europe and to the USA to promote the sport.
-In the 1936 Olympics, over 120 wheel gymnasts performed during the opening ceremonies.
-After WWII, there was increased popularity of the sport in Europe and abroad.
+In 1925, a German locksmith and union railway worker named Otto Feick, invented and the very first Rhönrad.
+Made up of two steel, circular bars with a series of handles and foot boards, the Rhönrad (also known as a Gym or German Wheel) quickly became a popular apparatus.
+In 1936, over 120 wheel gymnasts performed during the opening ceremonies of he Olympics, and after WWII, there was increased popularity of the sport in Europe and abroad.
 By the mid-nineties, the Internationaler Rhönradturn-Verband (IRV) was formed to oversee all international competitions and training camps.
 Currently, there are 10 member countries of the IRV and approximately 30 nations participating in the sport worldwide.

 In the summer of 2015, the World Championships were held in Lignano, Italy.
 There, USA Wheel Gymnastics won the bid for the second time, with a 1:17 vote to host the 2016 Championships in Cincinnati, Ohio.
 USAWGF was proud to have the Wheel World Championships in America again, especially because the competition usually occurs every other year.
 These back-to-back Championships of 2015 and 2016 marks another first in IRV history, and a sign that wheel gymnastics in the US is surely growing steadily.

-Fast forward a few years, and we're proud to announce that USAWG will be the host of the 2020 Wheel Gynastics World Championships -- the third time in a decade that the competition has happened on American soil.
-Click here to see a brief video of the wheel in action!
+Fast forward a few years, and we're proud to announce that USAWG will be the host of the 2021 Wheel Gymnastics World Championships -- the third time in a decade that the competition has happened on American soil.